“Come as you are, as you were, as I want you to be, as a friend, as a friend, as an old enemy”, - Kurt Cobain, Nirvana

 Kurt Cobain and bipolar disorder

 Bipolar disorder, formerly known as manic depression, is a serious mental health disorder that affects over 45 million people across the world.
 Cobain was diagnosed with attention deficit disorder (ADD) earlier in life, and Bipolar disorder later on.
 Characterized by severe swings in moods, Bipolar disorder is a dangerous mental health issue.
-Individuals flit between episodes of euphoria, where they feel high, confident, and reckless, and episodes of depression, where there is a loss of interest, thoughts of self-harm, and suicide.
-It is understood that an episode of the latter led to Cobain’s death.
+Individuals flit between episodes of euphoria, where they feel high, confident, and reckless, and episodes of kurt cobain depression, where there is a loss of interest, thoughts of self-harm, and suicide.
+It is understood that an episode of the latter led to kurt cobain cause of death.

 Cobain grew up as an empathetic and excitable young boy.
 All of this however changed when his parents divorced.
 He was nine years old at that point.
 Both of his parents moved on to different parents, and Cobain slowly turned into a defiant teenager, who was bullied, and who himself bullied a few children.
 His mother’s partner was a raging alcoholic who was physically abusive and once had her sent to a hospital with a broken arm, all of which Cobain regularly witnessed.
 Research has long shown that periods of high stress and trauma during childhood can significantly increase the risk of the incidence of Bipolar disorder.